betalectic-reusejs/shared-configs/README.md

 This repository contains sharable configuration packages for Prettier and EsLint.
 These configuaration files can be added to your project and thus allow you to have a consistent formatting and linting configuration.
 Having this configuration in your project will allow all the developers to follow the same formating styles thus individual formatting styles will not hamper code readability.

 # Why you should use Prettier and EsLint
-- Consistent code Formatting
+- Consistent code Formatting.
-- Auto Code Formatting
+- Auto Code Formatting.
-- Detects and Prevent common bugs and logical errors
+- Detects and Prevent common bugs and logical errors.
 - Keeps code clean and readable by enforcing singular formatting style.
 - Makes multi-contributor repos more readable.